Top 10 Best Prison Movies of All Time: AffairsTime

 Midnight Express (1978) – Original Trailer

-Midnight Express is one of the best prison movies of all time, directed by Alan Parker and adapted by Oliver Stone from Billy Hayes’s 1977 memoir.
+Midnight Express is widely regarded as one of the best prison movies of all time, directed by Alan Parker and adapted by Oliver Stone from Billy Hayes’s 1977 memoir.

 #.
 Le Trou (The Hole)